 Do you really truly enjoy life in all it's fullness?
 How? or why not?

-Do Budhists not enjoy Life at all?I just read a comment which stated: " Even for meditation... the ultimate goal is not to go deep within yourself, but to realise the illusion of your own existence ... to...
+Do Budhists not enjoy Life at all?I just read a comment which stated: " Even for meditation... the ultimate goal is not to go deep within yourself, but to realise the illusion of your own existence ... to surpass this illusion to liberate from sufferings inherant with life."That to...